Pete Carroll: Departure of Wilson and final years as head coach: 2022–2023

 In the offseason, Russell Wilson was traded to the Denver Broncos.
 Carroll later named Geno Smith the starter for the regular season opener, which would be against Wilson and the Broncos.
 In Week 1, the Seahawks defeated the Broncos 17–16 on Monday Night Football.
 Carroll led the Seahawks to a surprise 9–8 finish and an appearance in the playoffs.
 The Seahawks' season ended in the Wild Card Round with a 41–23 loss to the San Francisco 49ers.

 In 2023, Carroll again led the Seahawks to a 9–8 record, but Seattle was eliminated from the playoffs on the last day of the season; the Green Bay Packers, who had an identical record but held the playoff tiebreaker over the Seahawks, won over the Chicago Bears in the final game.

 On January 10, 2024, Carroll and the Seahawks mutually agreed that he would step down from his head coaching role.
+He ended his tenure as the Seahawks' winningest head coach, with a 137–89–1 record in the regular season, a 10–9 record in the postseason, as well as one Super Bowl win in back-to-back appearances.
 Baltimore Ravens defensive coordinator Mike Macdonald was named as his successor later that month; he stated that he wanted to maintain the team culture first built by Carroll.
 Macdonald was half of Carroll's age upon his hiring, resulting in the Seahawks going from having the oldest head coach in the league to the youngest.

-Senior advisor: 2024

-After stepping down as head coach, Carroll remained with the Seahawks organization but was moved to an advisor role.
+After stepping down as head coach, Carroll remained with the Seattle Seahawks organization but was moved to an advisor role.
+Schneider would assume all football operations, which included having the final say in all football matters and having all coaching staff report to him.
 During the 2024 preseason, Carroll stated that he had little to do with the Seahawks, aside from watching a few of the preseason games on television, feeling it was the right thing to do to let them go.
 He also said that aside from a brief greeting in the parking lot, he had no contact with Macdonald, in order to let him build the team in his own vision.
 The two had a non-business encounter during the middle of the season at an NBA preseason game at Climate Pledge Arena.
 Macdonald attended the event with members of the Seahawks front office, and upon learning that Carroll was there as well, decided to greet his predecessor and exchange pleasantries.